 Finding and fitting slipcovers for sofas with loose cushions or pillows on the back can be challenging, but we found an easy way to get it done.
-This simple method works with most standard slipcovers, including loose-fit and stretch-fit styles from top brands like Surefit, Easy-Going, and PureFit.
+This simple method works with most standard slipcovers, including loose-fit and stretch-fit styles from top brands such as SureFit, Easy-Going, and PureFit.

 Our Loose-Cushion Sofa Slipcover Project